tliddell13/tliddell13/README.md

 Hello,
 I am Tyler Liddell.
-I am in my fourth year at City University of London pursuing an MSci in Computer Science.
-I am currently focusing on NLP and plan to begin pursuing a PhD in the field.
+I am a graduate from City University of London with an MSci in Computer Science.
+My interests in the field are diverse, I enjoy full-stack development, data science, and machine learning.